StackExchange/Stacks/README.md

 Failing tests (including diffs) can be found under `screenshots/[browser]/failed/` folders.

 ### Visual Regression Tests (Legacy)
 Stacks has implemented visual regression testing with [Backstop](https://github.com/garris/BackstopJS).
-To test if your new feature introduces visual regressions, run `npm run test:regression` in a new Terminal window while Stacks is running.
+To test if your new feature introduces visual regressions, run `npm run test:legacy:regression` in a new Terminal window while Stacks is running.
 After the tests have run, a new browser window with any regressions will show.
-If the regressions are desired, you can run `npm run approve` to establish the new baseline.
+If the regressions are desired, you can run `npm run test:legacy:regression:update` to establish the new baseline.

 Individual routes to test are found in [backstop.json](/backstop.json)